 PLRA_S1Ep7 COMMENTARY: The Problem of Parental Coldness

-The commentary on “the problem of parental coldness” (S1Ep5) discusses the significance of non-parental figures in child development, explains the concept of Defensive Independence, and touches on the possible impacts of Mixed Parenting Styles, and how parental acceptance or rejection influences vocational personality development, particularly creativity and job choices.
+S1Ep7 (Chu & Ho, 2025, February 23) is commentary on “The Problem of Parental Coldness” (S1Ep5).
+It addresses the significance of non-parental figures in child development, explains the concept of Defensive Independence, and touches on the possible impacts of Mixed Parenting Styles, and how parental acceptance-rejection influences vocational personality development, particularly creativity and job choices.

 Keep reading